zoncaesaradmin/golang-service-skeleton/conf/README.md

 ## Make Targets

-- `make run-local`: Build and run component with SERVICE_HOME automatically set
+- `make run-local`: Build and run service with SERVICE_HOME automatically set
 - `make run-local-coverage`: Build and run with coverage instrumentation for testing

 ## File Locations When Running